Overview – Psychopathology

 There is often also a behavioural component to CBT.
 For example, therapy may involve scheduled activities, keeping a diary of thoughts, etc.

-- Many clinical studies have shown that CBT is effective in treating depression.
+- Supporting evidence: Many clinical studies have shown that CBT is effective in treating depression.
 For example, a meta-analysis by Beltman et al (2010) found that CBT significantly reduces depressive symptoms.